lunan0320/iP-FedLoRA/README.md

-## Towards Improved Differentially Private Federated Fine-tuning of Language Models on Heterogeneous Clients
+## Efficient and Differentially Private Federated LLM Fine-Tuning on Heterogeneous Clients